richardeoin/lpc-toolchain/README-lpc-toolchain.md

 is still required for downloading and debugging via NXP's LPC-Link.

-**The master branch is not intended to be built - Rather it is just a base that implementations for particular chips can be built upon.**
+**The master branch is not intended to be built - Rather it is just a base that implementations for particular chips can be derived from.**

 To switch to a branch that will do something useful:
 * On GitHub: Select a branch from the drop-down menu above.